ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 SLT, BEQ and set the status in explicit/general register while Cpu0 use CMP, JEQ and set status in implicit/specific register.

-According RISC spirits, this section will replace CMP, JEQ with Mips style instructions.
+Follow RISC principle, this section will replace CMP, JEQ with Mips style instructions.
 Mips style BEQ instructions will reduce the number of branch instructions too.
 Which means optimization in speed and code size.